Slaith12/Starvaders-Seed-Analyzer/README.md

 Comes with a basic console interface to look through any given seed, and the program can be customized to preform more complex analysis automatically.

 ## How to Run
+Download the .zip file from the [latest release](https://github.com/Slaith12/Starvaders-Seed-Analyzer/releases), unzip, and run the .exe file within it.
+(This might not work on non-Windows computers)

-Open the project in [Visual Studio 2022](https://visualstudio.microsoft.com/) or any similar IDE that supports C# to run the program.
+Alternatively, you can download the repository and open the project in [Visual Studio 2022](https://visualstudio.microsoft.com/) or any similar IDE that supports C#.